 As a first step, I am studying the representation of North Atlantic extratropical cyclones and the midlatitude storm track in climate models of different horizontal resolutions to see if previously unseen frontal processes could indeed be resolved in higher-resolution models.
 If models with inbuilt abilities to resolve weather-scale dynamics could reproduce signals in the same strength as seen in observation, it would indicate that the contributing processes to the ‘signal-to-noise paradox’ occur on these fine scales and that one could begin to identify what they might be.
 Work will continue on the predictability of basin-scale climate variability from eddy-mean flow feedbacks, and to pin down an explanation and a solution to model underconfidence.

-During the latter part of my undergraduate degree at the University of Cambridge, I studied the statistical relationship between Arctic sea surface temperature and the evolution of the North Atlantic summer jet stream using a bespoke programme to locate the jet and track its changes over the satellite era.
-I remain highly interested in the atmospheric circulation variability in the mid-latitudes and how it relates to extreme weather events such as heat waves.
+Prior to my PhD, during the latter part of my undergraduate degree at the University of Cambridge, I studied the statistical relationship between Arctic SST and the evolution of the North Atlantic summer jet stream using a bespoke MATLAB programme to locate the jet and track its changes over the satellite era.
+I remain highly interested in the changes in midlatitude summer circulation patterns and how they relate to extreme weather events such as heat waves.

-I also have experience in scientific communication and editing.
-I worked as the Physical Geography Editor and the Editor-in-Chief of Cambridge’s own in-house geographical journal magazine, Compass, during my entire time there.
+During my time at Cambridge, I also worked as the Physical Geography Editor and the Editor-in-Chief of Cambridge’s own in-house geographical journal magazine, Compass.
 My role was to source and edit submissions for the Physical Geography section of the magazine, write my own entries, and oversee the production of the magazine as well as its outreach campaigns.
-I hope to be able to carry on with similar work over the coming years alongside my PhD if opportunities arise.
+I hope to be able to carry on with similar work in scientific communication and editing over the course of my PhD if opportunities arise.

 - Synoptic climatology